xtrmil/lagalt/README.md

 # Lagalt
-Lagalt is a web site used used to facilitate connecting individuals in creative fields with projects that need their specific skill sets.
+Lagalt is a website used to facilitate connecting individuals in creative fields with projects that need their specific skill sets.
 Requirements as per [instructions](docs/Lagalt-Case.pdf).

 # Team Members